ao140505/ao140505.github.io/_posts/2014-10-04-how-to-get-started-with-rails.markdown

 comments: true
 ---

-I recently a [question on a
+I recently read this [question on a forum](https://railsforum.com/topic/1156-getting-started-with-rails/) paraphrased as:
-forum](https://railsforum.com/topic/1156-getting-started-with-rails/)
- paraphrased as: